ucode/elm-firebase/README.md

           Firebase.init
               { apiKey = "your firebase api key"
               , databaseURL = "https://your-firebase-app.firebaseio.com"
-              , -- These are necessary for just connecting to your database authDomain = ""
+              , -- These aren't necessary for just connecting to your database authDomain = ""
               , storageBucket = ""
               , messagingSenderId = ""